mratsim/Arraymancer/Design_document.md

 * How to implement integer matrix multiplication and matrix-vector multiplication.
     1. Convert to float64, use BLAS, convert back to int.
 No issue for int32 has them all.
 Int64 may lose some precision.
     2. Implement a cache-oblivious matrix multiplication.
 Implementation in [Julia](https://github.com/JuliaLang/julia/blob/master/base/linalg/matmul.jl#L490).
 [Paper](http://ocw.raf.edu.rs/courses/electrical-engineering-and-computer-science/6-895-theory-of-parallel-systems-sma-5509-fall-2003/readings/cach_oblvs_thsis.pdf).
-* How to implement non-contiguous matrix multiplication and matrix-vector multiplication.
-    1. Cache oblivious and any stride generic matrix multiplication (see [Universal stride cache oblivious GEMM in Javascript](https://0fps.net/2013/05/28/cache-oblivious-array-operations/))
-    2. Convert the tensor to C major layout with the strided iterator.
-  ==> In progress, if BLIS is available use BLIS otherwise convert to contiguous first.

 ## TODO
-1. Operations on Universal strides (done for regular BLAS, BLIS integration in progress)
+1. Array creation utilities (zeros, ones, zeros_like, random ...)
+2. Axis iterators
-2. GPU support: Cuda and Magma first.
+3. GPU support: Cuda and Magma first.
 OpenCL when AMD gets its act together.
-3. BLAS operation fusion: `transpose(A) * B` or `Ax + y` should be fused in one operation.
+4. BLAS operation fusion: `transpose(A) * B` or `Ax + y` should be fused in one operation.
+5. Implement GEMM and GEMV for integers

 999. (Needs thinking) Support sparse matrices.
 There is Magma and CuSparse for GPU.
 What to use?
 Interface should be similar to BLAS and should compile on ARM/embedded devices like Jetson TX1.